-These results must be interpreted with caution, and women/couples with RM must be carefully counselled regarding the specific difficulties with PGT-A. There is much to be learned and perfected with regards to the technique, which is not standardised and there is much heterogeneity among studies and between laboratories ^{210,220}.
-There is a high rate of embryo loss, the potential for non-read or inconclusive results (with low chance of successful second biopsy), and the issue of mosaicism has not been definitively dealt with ^{210,220,221}.
-The Human Fertilisation and Fertility Authority which govern IVF in the UK designates PGT-A a "code-red" add-on, i.e. not recommended 222.
+These results must be interpreted with caution, and women/couples with RM must be carefully counselled regarding the specific difficulties with PGT-A. There is much to be learned and perfected with regards to the technique, which is not standardised and there is much heterogeneity among studies and between laboratories .
+There remains a lack of understanding of the biology of the early embryo and the required biopsy techniques, as well as an ignorance of the implantation process .
+There is a high rate of embryo loss, the potential for non-read or inconclusive results (with low chance of successful second biopsy), and the issue of mosaicism has not been definitively dealt with 220,231,233.
+A recent review of PGT-A concluded that "aside from generating significant financial losses for patients and income for practitioners, (PGT-A) offers no benefit and even be detrimental to infertile couples" The Human Fertilisation and Fertility Authority which govern IVF in the UK designates PGT-A a "codered" add-on, i.e. not recommended .
+ESHRE and ASRM working groups on PGT-A have also not recommended it's use .

-- Options for couples with chromosomal rearrangements include attempting a further natural conception, preimplantation genetic testing for structural rearrangements (PGT-SR) or gamete donation 35.
-2C [RCOG; 2-, C] - There are currently insufficient data to support the routine use of pre-implantation genetic testing for couples with unexplained recurrent miscarriage, while the treatment may carry a significant cost and potential risk 35.
-2C [RCOG; 2-, C]
+- Options for couples with chromosomal rearrangements include attempting a further natural conception, preimplantation genetic testing for structural rearrangements (PGT-SR) or gamete donation .
+2C [RCOG; 2-, C] - There are currently insufficient data to support the routine use of pre-implantation genetic testing for couples with unexplained recurrent miscarriage, while the treatment may carry a significant cost and potential risk .
+2C [RCOG; 2-, C] - Pre-implantation genetic testing for aneuploidy is currently not recommended for routine clinical use .
+2C [ESHRE low, 2]

-- 48. Options for couples with chromosomal rearrangements include attempting a further natural conception, preimplantation genetic testing for structural rearrangements (PGT-SR) or gamete donation. - 49.
-There are currently insufficient data to support the routine use of pre-implantation genetic testing for couples with unexplained recurrent miscarriage.
+- 48. Options for couples with chromosomal rearrangements include attempting a further natural conception, preimplantation genetic testing for structural rearrangements (PGT-SR) or gamete donation - 49.
+Currently available data do not support the use of pre-implantation genetic testing for couples with unexplained recurrent miscarriage